 by Darcy O'Neil on September 2010

-Digging up old cocktails, or in this case fizz recipes, has led me to this interestingly named drink called the Peach Blow.
+Digging up old cocktails—or in this case fizz recipes—has led me to this interestingly named drink called the Peach Blow.
 The article is from the May 2nd, 1909 edition of the Philadelphia Inquirer.
 A reader asked for the recipe of the Peach Blow and the Lilac Fizz.
 The newspaper was happy to oblige.
-Now, almost 100 years later, and right in the middle of peach season, I'm happy to bring it to you.
+Over 100 years later, and right in the middle of peach season, I'm happy to bring it to you.
 I'd do the Lilac Fizz to, but I don't have any Creme de Yvette.

 In Ontario this is peach season.
 An Ontario peach is as good as any other peach on the planet.
 They aren’t over-sized mutant peaches, nor do they have fluorescent coloured skin and flesh, they just have great flavour.

 Sometimes I buy imported peaches that look absolutely beautiful, but once you get them home they are a tough, fiberous, bland mess.
 Local peaches on the other hand are not picked early and ripened on a truck.
 If you can buy local peaches, they are always better.

 Anyway, the recipe for the Peach Blow is fairly simple and if you can make a Ramos Gin Fizz you can make this fizz.
 I love a good Ramos Gin Fizz, but they can be a pain to make.
 The Peach Blow seems to take the best parts of the Ramos Gin Fizz and adds a fresh peach.

 One Whole Peach